 Let me explain.

 When something akin to modern humans emerged on Earth 100,000 or 200,000 years ago, they were far from being the biggest, fastest, or in any way most ferocious creatures around.
 Yet despite predators, famine, poisonous plants, ice ages, and more, they managed to survive – in part because they developed some sort of very powerful mechanism to help them spot threats and act very quickly to eliminate dangers.
-After many, many millennium, this mechanism seems to have become a part of our brain/body hardwiring and we carry it with us today.
+After many, many millennia, this mechanism seems to have become a part of our brain/body hardwiring and we carry it with us today.
 You might think of it as a Survive Channel (see diagram below).

 But, in general, without the development of this very powerful survival hardware, we would probably not be around today.

 Like Survive, Thrive can work in ways that do not serve us well.
 We know, for example, that charismatic people can trigger opportunity seeking radars in others where real opportunities do not exist.
 Those types of people can also be extreme positive emotion machines.
 Taken together, they can manipulate Thrive Channels and lead a group of people to, as we say, all run off a cliff.
 Additionally, an overactive Thrive can lead to extreme euphoria that stops people from thinking clearly and creatively, and thus almost always undermines the exploitation of big opportunities.

 But, the Thrive Channel, although less dominant than Survive, can be a blessing for us today.
 When it works well, it offers a way to help us deal with some of the biggest challenges almost all of us face in an increasingly changing world—challenges that require us to adapt, invent, innovate, change, disrupt the competition, and, in general, leap into a different future.